Surinder Singh (Ashoka Chakra): Military career

 On 3 March 2002, he single-handedly killed four terrorists near the Line of Control in the Rajouri sector of Jammu and Kashmir.
 Singh killed one of them while they were just a few metres away from the Line of Control.
 At this, the terrorists dispersed into the jungles and Singh led a search for them.
-In the process, he sustained gunshot wounds and succumbed to the injuries.
 He crawled forward to a boulder from where gunshots were fired at the soldiers.
 He shot dead one more terrorist that pounced upon him.
 The terrorist hid in a house nearby, but Singh climbed on the roof of the house and blew it up with grenades.
 During the firing that followed, the terrorist hurled a grenade at Singh from which he suffered splinter injuries.
 Unmindful of his injuries, Singh killed two more terrorists.
 Later while being evacuated from the place, Singh succumbed to his injuries.
 His team killed two more terrorists and eliminated the threat.